-Yosemite’s South Entrance & Attractions
+Yosemite National Park’s South Entrance & Attractions

 Your family’s first stop upon entering the South Entrance can be the 695-foot Chilnualna Falls in Wawona, where visitors can hike a steep trail to get a good view of the surging water.

-Also near the South Entrance, the Mariposa Grove is filled with nearly 500 mature giant sequoias, some of which exceed 3,000 years in age.
+Nearby, Mariposa Grove is filled with nearly 500 mature giant sequoias, some more than 3,000 years old.
 Interestingly, the bark of a Giant Sequoia -– which can sometimes be up to 60 centimeters thick — is fire resistant.
 This is important because fire helps open the sequoia cone and scatter the tiny seeds, clears forest debris from the mineral soil and provides a nutrient rich seed bed as well as clearing competing species.

-The Heart of Yosemite
+Into The Heart of Yosemite

-Arguably the most popular portion of the park, Yosemite Valley is home to the Yosemite Falls, made up of three separate falls totaling 2,425 feet in height.
+Arguably the most popular portion of the park, Yosemite Valley is home to the Yosemite Falls, made up of three separate water falls totaling 2,425 feet in height.
 The Falls flow November through July and can best be seen from the areas around Sentinel Meadow and the Yosemite Chapel.

-From the El Capitan Meadow, take in impressive views of the Cathedral Rocks and Spires.
+From the El Capitan Meadow, take in an impressive views of the Cathedral Rocks and Spires.
 Atop the 8,122-foot Sentinel Dome, the famous wind-blown Jeffrey Pine rewards adventurous hikers with a short rest.
 From the pristine Mirror Lake, guests can see the remarkable landmark, Half Dome, which stands at nearly 5,000 feet above the Valley floor and is a popular spot for hikers and rock climbers.

 The Park’s Hidden Cultural Gems